paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

 After determining that the RandomForest model performed the best, I predicted the outcomes on the training data and checked its accuracy.
 The final test data accuracy was **74.35%**, which is quite a surprise.
 I figured my model would be a little better at predicting, but that it was relatively low is indicitive of how difficult it is to predict rain and that the training data was overfit.

+Out of curiosity, I also predicted on my test data using the more simple Decision Tree Classifier, which actually had a **better** test score.
+This is probably due to the simplicity of the model, it is less prone to overfit than a RandomForest model which has been tuned.
+The Decision Tree Classifier had an accuracy score of **74.50%**, marginally better than the RandomForest model.

 <h4>Explaining Model Performance</h4>